Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Gibbsian line ensembles and the main result

-The proof of this lemmas is given in Section~\ref{appendix} following the approach of \cite{CH14,CH16} which realizes the line ensemble as the invariant measure of a Markov chain on trajectories.
-Assumption A1 on $H$ and convexity of $H^{RW}$ is a sufficient condition under which the Markov chains can be coupled, hence proving coupling of their invariant measures as well.
+The proof of this lemma is given in Section~\ref{appendix} following the Glauber dynamics approach of \cite{CH14,CH16} which realizes the line ensemble as the invariant measure of a Markov chain on trajectories.
+Assumption A1 on $\Hamd$ and convexity of $\Hrw$ are sufficient conditions under which the Markov chains can be coupled, hence proving coupling of their invariant measures as well.\\

-Note that this Lemma~\ref{lem:monotone} still holds true when $H(x)$ is $+\infty$ for $x > 0$ and $0$ for $x < 0$.
-Moreover, generalizing Definition~\ref{def:Gibbs-property}, we may define measures involving multiple boundary conditions for the lowest and highest indexed curves and note that the analogue of Lemma~\ref{lem:monotone} could be generalized to this setting as well.
-Since the argument goes the same as that of Lemma~\ref{lem:monotone}, we don't pursue it here.